PWRD Invites Tender for Construction Of Bridge In Nagaon District-2024_PWRDW_37231_11

-The Sentinel provides the latest updates on Tender for Construction Of Bridges In Nagaon District and other online tender notices published by the Public Works Road Department.
+The Sentinel provides the latest updates on Tender for Construction Of Bridge In Nagaon District and other online tender notices published by the Public Works Road Department.

 The Public Works Roads Department (PWRD) is one of the oldest and most important Departments of the Government of Assam.
 It was established in the year 1880 under British Rule.
 In the beginning, it had the responsibility for all public infrastructure development involving construction and maintenance works.
 In 1956 the Embankment and Drainage (E&D) were bifurcated and established as a separate Department.
 The PWRD has undergone considerable changes since Independence.
 To enable it to function smoothly and to focus on the priority assigned by the Government on infrastructure development works, the PWRD was further bifurcated into two departments, viz.
 Public Works Roads Department and Public Works Building & NH Department.
 The principal function of the Public Works Roads Department (PWRD) is to develop and manage the state road infrastructure for providing connectivity and efficient transportation.
 It undertakes construction and maintenance of roads, bridges, culverts in the state.

-Public Works Road Department requests a proposal for the Ce/Eap/Arrbp/Ocb/Bridges-2/Nagaon/05 Construction Of Bridges In Nagaon District I.Br.
+Public Works Road Department requests a proposal for the Corrigendum : Ce/Eap/Arrbp/Ocb/Bridges-2/Nagaon/05 Construction Of Bridges In Nagaon District I.Br.
 On Galanimadhapara Road Ii.
 Br.
 No. 1/1 On Nonoi Kamargaon Kamalchuk Adarsha Gaon Road

 Reference No.- 2024_PWRDW_37231_11